snowx-dev/SnowFastULP/README.md

-If you start cleaning dumps often, try the library workflow:
+➡️ If you start cleaning dumps often, try the library workflow:

 ```bash
 ./sfu ./weekly-dump/ -od ./library/
 ```

 That one folder becomes a compressed archive library.
-Later runs using the same folder skip lines that are already there, and `sfs` can search it without `-txt`:
+Later runs using the same folder skips lines that are already there, and `sfs` can search it without `-txt`:

 ```bash
 ./sfs ./library "facebook.com:"